cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 ## Test your signing client

 For live testing, reuse the `experiment.ts` file created in the [previous section](./cosmjs-objects.md).
 This time you first need to provide a signer.
-You learned how to do this in the [CosmJs introduction section](TODO).
+You learned how to do this in the [CosmJS introduction section](TODO).

 ### Key preparation with a mnemonic